Research Ethics Board

 The Saint Mary's University REB is mandated to review and provide clearance for research proposals that involve human participants.
 The REB provides a service to the University community by working together with researchers to identify and resolve ethical issues in their research in order to protect the interests of research participants, maximize the benefits of the research and minimize harms.

 The Board consists primarily of faculty members, staff, graduate students, as well as members from the community who are non-affiliated to the University.
 The REB is tasked to clear, reject, propose modifications to, suspend or terminate research activity that involve human participants and fall under the jurisdiction of Saint Mary's University.
 Applications are reviewed on an ongoing basis throughout the year.
-There are no pre-determined submission deadlines to make requests.
+There are no pre-determined submission deadlines to make requests to the REB.

 Reminder